ray2day/ray2day/README.md

 - learn more about Authentication and Authorization (Duende and Identity Server 4)
 - keep having conversations with professionals in the workfield to help me to choose my path in coding

->> a capacity building traject by BEE-ideas founding (planned May 2022 - November 2022)
+>> a capacity building traject by BEE-ideas founding (May 2022 - November 2022)

+- obtaining Scrum (PSM1) and Microsoft certificates

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**
-- improve my C# and ASP.NET skills even more... by starting a new (advanced) education/course
+- improve my C# and .NET skills even more...
-- or by getting real life work experience (because I am ready for it!)
 - learn the ins- and outs of C# 10, NET 6 and Visual Studio 2022
 - investigate Angular / React framework and view.js
-- want to do an official Agile / Scrum course

->> find a great employer where I can have a great job in coding and expand my coding skills
+>> find a challenging job in a quiet working environment

 **And if time left I would like to:**